-All applications, with required attachments, must be submitted by e-mail to sbtaep@goviz.ca.gov copying the Program Manager jean.coleman@gobiz.ca.gov.
-Applications must be in Times New Roman, size 12 font and one-inch margins.
+All applications, with required attachments, must be submitted by e-mail to sbtaep@gobiz.ca.gov and copy cassie.fortes@gobiz.ca.gov.

+Applications must be 1.5 spaced, in 12-point font, Times New Roman, and with one-inch margins.
+Do NOT remove the number prompts from your Proposal Narrative.